-The fast moving modern metropolis come into sight during a walk in Guomao area in Chaoyang District, the central business district of Beijing and along Dongdaqiao Road or Jianguo Avenue.
+The fast-moving modern metropolis comes into sight during a walk-in Guomao area in Chaoyang District, the central business district of Beijing, and along Dongdaqiao Road or Jianguo Avenue.

 Beijing Municipality currently comprises 16 administrative county-level subdivisions including 14 urban and suburban districts and two rural counties or xian.

 The metropolis is located in northern China and the municipality of Beijing extends over a surface of 16 800 km2.
 Mountains to the north, northwest, and west shield the city which is close to the Great Wall of China.